OT-Net: A Reusable Neural Optimal Transport Solver: The Proposed Algorithm

 \begin{proof}[proof] According to the above derivation and Eq. \eqref{eq:errorbound1},

-Thus the Eq. \eqref{eq:errorbound2} holds. \end{proof} \end{theorem} Combined with the above theoretical analysis, if the learned Bernier's height representation $H(\boldsymbol{Y})$ is accurate enough and $m$ samples are adjacent to the manifold of the target domain, then the resulting height vector $\boldsymbol{h}$ will approximate the exact solution well within a given upper bound on the error.
-And it also indicates that the proposed algorithm is convergent, and its solution exists and is unique.
+Thus the Eq. \eqref{eq:errorbound2} holds. \end{proof} \end{theorem} Combined with the above theoretical analysis, if the learned Brenier's height representation $H_{\Phi}$ is accurate enough and $m$ samples are adjacent to the manifold of the target domain, then the resulting height vector $\boldsymbol{h}$ will approximate the exact solution well within an upper bound given by Eq. \eqref{eq:errorbound2}.
+Although the upper bound depends on the regularity of $H_{\Phi}$ and the distance $d(\boldsymbol{Y}_p,\boldsymbol{Y}_a)$, We found experimentally that the relative error between $\boldsymbol{h}$ and $\boldsymbol{h}^\ast$ is on the order of $10^{-3}$ even if $r$ is relatively small, e.g., $r = 0.7$.